Connect with others who understand.

 Written by Suzanne Mooney

-If you notice a new rash or itchy area on your skin, you might wonder if it’s from psoriasis — or a different skin condition, such as eczema, poison ivy, hives, or shingles.
-The risk of shingles may be of particular concern for people with psoriasis: Research has found that people with psoriasis may be more likely to develop shingles and vice versa.
-Being informed about both skin conditions can help you identify potential symptoms and know what to expect from treatment.
+If you notice a new rash or itchy area on your skin, you might wonder if it’s from psoriasis or a different skin condition, like shingles.
+Research has found that people with psoriasis may be more likely to develop shingles and vice versa.
+Learning about both skin conditions can help you understand your symptoms and treatment options.

 “If you have psoriasis and one of your flare-ups looks different than usual, you should see a doctor to rule out shingles or another serious rash or allergy,” said a MyPsoriasisTeam member.